xoticdsign/Brain-Bucket/README.md

 # BrainBucket CLI

-BrainBucket CLI v1.0.0, made by xoti$.
+BrainBucket CLI, made by xoti$.
 BrainBucket is a command-line interface (CLI) tool designed to help you remember important things and recall necessary information.
 It provides a simple and interactive way to manage notes.

 ## Installation